benhoyt/graphyte/README.rst

 graphyte is a small Python library that sends data to a Graphite metrics server (Carbon).
-We wrote it because the existing `graphitesend`_ library didn’t support Python 3, and it also required gevent for asyncronous use. graphyte is compatible with Python 3.4+ as well as Python 2.7, and uses the standard library’s ``threading`` module for asynchronous use.
+We wrote it because the existing `graphitesend`_ library didn’t support Python 3, and it also required gevent for asyncronous use. graphyte is tested on Python 3.5+ as well as Python 2.7, and uses the standard library’s ``threading`` module for asynchronous use.

 The library is `on the Python Package Index (PyPI)`_, so to install it, fire up